At The Heart of the Matter We Are Fundamentally Connected By Our Pursuit of Freedom.

 The Race, Space & Memory Project was founded by Corinna Moebius,

 a cultural anthropologist and Ph.D. candidate, scholar, educator and socio-historical tour developer.
 The project spearheads programs that seek to connect and inspire others in the effort to build a more equitable, inclusive and sustainable world.
 They commission a tour program where walking tours are implemented within an anthropological and social justice context and critical thinking about the ways in which spaces are created and promoted is examined.
-In addition, the AfroOchoDance initiative is part of the Race, Space and Memory Project that focuses on Afro descendant dances within the African diaspora while making the public aware of the fact the dance was used as a way for Afro descended peoples within the diaspora to communicate, organize and sustain their communities.

 The International Institute on Race, Equality, and Human Rights works with counterparts in the Afro-descendant, indigenous communities and LGBT movement in Brazil, Colombia, Cuba, and Peru, as well as with regional Afro-descendant and LGBT networks in the Americas and a broad range of organizations and individual activists throughout the continent to combat racial and ethnic discrimination and discrimination due to sexual orientation and gender identity.